Tim656DLP/LegendrePRF/README.md

 # LegendrePRF

-LegendrePRF is an algorithm for key recovery of the Legendre pseudorandom function written in C.
+LegendrePRF is an algorithm for key recovery of the Legendre pseudorandom function written in C. It was used to solve challenges set by the Ethereum foundation - https://legendreprf.org/bounties.
-You can find more information on the algorithm in https://eprint.iacr.org/2020/098 .
+You can find more information on the algorithm in https://eprint.iacr.org/2020/098.

 ## Prerequisites